Kizzmekia Corbett-Helaire: Career

+During this same period, she contributed to influenza vaccine research, co-authoring work on nanoparticle-displayed hemagglutinin stem antigens designed to elicit broadly neutralizing antibody responses across influenza strains, as part of a broader effort toward a universal influenza vaccine.

 Development of COVID-19 vaccine

-At the onset of the COVID-19 pandemic, Corbettt-Helaire started working on a vaccine to protect people from coronavirus disease.
+At the onset of the COVID-19 pandemic, Corbett-Helaire started working on a vaccine to protect people from coronavirus disease.
 Recognizing that the virus was similar to severe acute respiratory syndrome coronavirus, Corbett's team utilized previous knowledge of optimal coronavirus proteins to tackle COVID-19.
 S proteins form a "crown" on the surface of coronaviruses and are crucial for engagement of host cell receptors and the initiation of membrane fusion in coronavirus disease.
 This makes them a particularly vulnerable target for coronavirus prophylactics and therapeutics.
-Based on her previous research, Corbettt-Helaire's team, in collaboration with Jason McLellan and other investigators at The University of Texas at Austin, transplanted stabilizing mutations from SARS-CoV S protein into SARS-CoV-2 spike protein.
+Based on her previous research, Corbett-Helaire's team, in collaboration with Jason McLellan and other investigators at The University of Texas at Austin, transplanted stabilizing mutations from SARS-CoV S protein into SARS-CoV-2 spike protein.
 She was part of the NIH team who helped solve the cryogenic electron microscopy (CryoEM) structure of the SARS-CoV-2 spike protein.
 Her prior research suggested that messenger RNA (mRNA) encoding S protein could be used to excite the immune response to produce protective antibodies against coronavirus disease 2019.

-To manufacture and test the COVID-19 vaccine Corbettt-Helaire's team partnered with Moderna, a biotechnology company, to rapidly enter animal studies.
+To manufacture and test the COVID-19 vaccine Corbett-Helaire's team partnered with Moderna, a biotechnology company, to rapidly enter animal studies.
 Subsequently, the vaccine entered Phase 1 clinical trial only 66 days after the virus sequence was released.
 The trial, to be completed in at least 45 people, is a dose escalation study in the form of two injections separated by 28 days.
 In December 2020, the Institute's Director, Anthony Fauci said: "Kizzy is an African American scientist who is right at the forefront of the development of the vaccine."
-In the Time's profile, Fauci wrote that Corbettt-Helaire has "been central to the development of the Moderna mRNA vaccine and the Eli Lilly therapeutic monoclonal antibody that were first to enter clinical trials in the U.S." and that "her work will have a substantial impact on ending the worst respiratory-disease pandemic in more than 100 years."
-Corbettt-Helaire's work afforded her the opportunity to be a part of the National Institutes of Health team that had Donald Trump at the Dale and Betty Bumpers Vaccine Research Center in March 2020.
-When asked about her involvement with the development of the COVID-19 vaccine, Corbett said, "To be living in this moment where I have the opportunity to work on something that has imminent global importance…it's just a surreal moment for me".
+In Time Magazine's profile, Fauci wrote that Corbett-Helaire has "been central to the development of the Moderna mRNA vaccine and the Eli Lilly therapeutic monoclonal antibody that were first to enter clinical trials in the U.S." and that "her work will have a substantial impact on ending the worst respiratory-disease pandemic in more than 100 years."
+Corbett-Helaire's work afforded her the opportunity to be a part of the National Institutes of Health team that had Donald Trump at the Dale and Betty Bumpers Vaccine Research Center in March 2020.
+When asked about her involvement with the development of the COVID-19 vaccine, Corbett said, "To be living in this moment where I have the opportunity to work on something that has imminent global importance...it's just a surreal moment for me".
 Corbett stated she cried when the efficacy results showed the mRNA-1273 Moderna vaccine worked.